Anindya0207/javascript-algorithms/src/playground/Strivers/GraphTheories.md

 - Acyclic graph: A graph where there is no cycle
 - Bipartite graph: if there are two sets of nodes, each set doesn't connect within itselves
 - Weighted graph: Graph with weights in all edges
+- DAG: Direct Acyclic graph .
+For a DAG, there will always be atleast one node with indegree = 0

 ![alt text](image-3.png)